selvi-vasanth/cloud-portfolio/featured-projects/project4/index.md

 A retail company relies on a Spring Boot–based inventory management system used across multiple departments.
 Deployment updates were manual, slow, and error‑prone.
 To improve release velocity and reduce operational overhead, the company required a fully automated CI/CD pipeline that triggers on every GitHub commit and deploys the updated application to ECS seamlessly.

 ## Architecture
-- GitHub repository as the source for application code
+- GitHub repository serving as the source control system
-- AWS CodePipeline orchestrating the CI/CD workflow
+- AWS CodePipeline orchestrating the end‑to‑end CI/CD workflow
-- AWS CodeBuild compiling the Spring Boot application and building Docker images
+- AWS CodeBuild performing application build and container image creation
-- Amazon ECR storing versioned container images
+- Amazon Elastic Container Registry (ECR) storing versioned Docker images
-- Amazon ECS (EC2 launch type) running the containerized application
+- Amazon ECS (EC2 launch type) hosting the containerized application
-- Application Load Balancer exposing the service publicly
+- Application Load Balancer providing external access to the ECS service
-- Automated deployment triggered on every GitHub push

 **Architecture Diagram**